How social influence affects the wisdom of crowds in influence networks: Mathematical formulation of the wisdom of crowds in influence networks

 Consider $n\geq 2$ individuals in an influence network interacting their estimates for an unknown state with constant true value $\mu\in\mathbb{R}$.
-Suppose that no individual knows the exact value of $\mu$, but some of them may have fragmented knowledge or clues.
-Specifically, we assume that the knowledge possessed by individual $i$ is a random variable, denoted by $\xi_{i}$, with expectation $\E[\xi_{i}]=\mu$ and variance $\Var[\xi_{i}]=\sigma_{i}^{2}\in (0,\infty)$.
-Suppose $\xi_{1},\dots,\xi_{n}$ are independent.
-At the beginning, each individual gives an estimate which is a realization of its knowledge, that is, $y_{i}(0)\sim (\mu,\sigma_{i}^{2})$.
+Suppose that individuals do not know the exact value of $\mu$, but have fragmented knowledge or clues to estimate it.
+Before interacting with others, each individual $i$ gives an initial estimate $y_{i}(0)$, independently, according to the knowledge or clues it possesses.
+Specifically, $y_{i}(0)$ is a random variable with expectation $\E[y_{i}(0)]=\mu$ and variance $\Var[y_{i}(0)]=\sigma_{i}^{2}>0$. $y_{1}(0),\dots,y_{n}(0)$ are independent since the initial estimates are generated independently by individuals.
 In this paper, we employ the assumption in~\cite{FG:1907} that the collective estimate, denoted by $y_{\col}$, is aggregated by averaging all individuals' estimates arithmetically.
 Let